Today is the start of Ramadan; Ramadan Mubarak to many of our partners.

 - Hold your group accountable to the principles/elements.
 This means sometimes stopping a conversation and explaining why; see some of the examples above.

 - One final ask, please credit Equity Matters when you use them.

 Let us know how you’ve used them.
 Share how they impacted your meetings.

 Finally, we must acknowledge and thank Mellody Hobson who introduced the concept of being color brave in her TED Talk.
 Give the TED talk a watch, then listen to it again for deeper meaning.

-We are sharing the Color Brave Space format for personal use only.
+Equity Matters is sharing the Color Brave Space format for personal use only.
 It shouldn’t be used for institutional or corporate use, including rewriting them on chart paper or projecting them.
-If you want to license it to use at your organization please contact email@example.com to buy a license allowing your organization to use it; licensing prices are below.
+If you want to license it to use at your organization please contact firstname.lastname@example.org to buy a license allowing your organization to use it; licensing prices are below.
 Personal use means you are using it for a meeting you are facilitating in a personal (not paid) capacity (for organizational use please see pricing guidelines below), no additional copies are made or shared in print or electronically — people are welcome to read/print this blog post if they want their own copy.
-Please respect these guidelines, we are sharing it in good faith and don’t want to have to pull this post because people are inappropriately using Color Brave Space.
+Please respect these guidelines, Equity Matters is sharing it in good faith and doesn’t want to have to pull this post because people are inappropriately using or sharing Color Brave Space.